hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 sudo pacman -S hyprland
 ```

-Alternatively, install the `hyprland-meta` package to get the entire Hypr ecosystem.
+Alternatively, install the `hyprland-meta` package to automatically fetch and compile the latest git versions of all components within the Hypr ecosystem.

 ```shell
 yay -S hyprland-meta-git